Co-Editor In Chief

 Mike: No, I guess not.
 Not after you explain it.

-Mike: That’s fine: you’ve got the major distinctions there.
+Mike: Okay, another question.
 So, do you have lots of adoring female fans?

 Rob: Well, of course!
 I get all sorts of cards.
-Last tour, we got a Tupperware container full of cookies, which I believe you Americans call crackers—
+Last tour, we got a large plastic container full of cookies, which I believe you Americans call crackers—

 Mike: I suppose it would be!
 Changing the subject, what’s your assessment of the relationship between you and the other band members?